Thousands of British Columbians without power after night of heavy, wet snowfall | CBC News

 Thousands of people across B.C. are without power on the final day of the decade after a night of heavy and wet snowfall.

-The outages were affecting 30,000 people as of Tuesday morning, according to BC Hydro.
+The heavy snow caused branches and trees to fall on power lines, causing outages that affected 30,000 people on Tuesday morning, according to BC Hydro.

 The majority of affected customers are in the Thompson-Shuswap region and in the Okanagan-Kootenay region.